top of page

 How Acupuncture help with Stress?

-The findings of a research, published in January 2021, in Annals of General Psychiatry says that acupuncture treatment has beneficial effects compared to controls for helping anxiety in patients with Generalized Anxiety Syndrome, but still, they need more researches to better understand the role of acupuncture in helping with anxiety and stress presentations.
+The findings of a research, published in the Annals of General Psychiatry says that acupuncture treatment has beneficial effects compared to controls for helping anxiety in patients with Generalized Anxiety Syndrome, but still, they need more researches to better understand the role of acupuncture in helping with anxiety and stress presentations.

 How often should I do acupuncture for stress?

-Depending on chronicity of your anxiety and intensity of your stressful situation, your practitioner decides to do your acupuncture treatment 1-2 times per week for the first 2 weeks and then once a week might be enough depending on your special circumstances.
+Depending on chronicity of your anxiety and intensity of your stressful situation, your practitioner plans for 1-2 times per week for the first 2 weeks and then once a week might be enough, again, depends on your special circumstances.

 How long does it take for acupuncture to work for stress?

-Traditionally it is a 10–12-week treatment.
+Most patients feel a calm in mkind from the first session.
+However, you will get the best result after a course of 10–12-week treatment.
 In a research comparing traditional acupuncture and sham acupuncture, it showed a considerable initial decrease in perceived stress in the first few weeks.
 At the end of treatment (12 weeks), the traditional acupuncture group had better treatment outcome than the sham acupuncture group.

 A young female receiving acupuncture treatment for stress